aow-otto/microservice-deployment-platform/README.md

 **Author:** Ao Wang

-**Supervisor:** Yuxiang Liu, Bo Yang
+**Supervisor:** Yuxiang Liu, Prof. Bo Yang

 ## Overview

-This is a microservice deployment platform running on multiple Ubuntu devices, supporting self-defined microservice deployment algorithms in several simulated IoT environments.
+This is a microservice deployment platform running on multiple Ubuntu devices, supporting self-defined microservice deployment algorithms in simulated IoT environments.

 ## Configuration

-All the configurations are set in `config` , including device information of master nodes and slave nodes, microservice definition, and algorithm settings.
+All the configurations are set in `config.ini` , including device information of master nodes and slave nodes, microservice definition, and algorithm settings.

 ## Microservice